-Media Campaign(s) (\$103,000) - In FY 2020, Clean Air Partners will develop and implement a summer campaign to meet both Clean Air Partners' goals, as well as the program's sponsors.
+Media Campaign(s) (\$100,000) - In FY 2021, Clean Air Partners will develop and implement a summer campaign to meet both Clean Air Partners' goals, as well as the program's sponsors.
 Marketing benefits will be tracked and come from both paid and in-kind/trade sponsors who provide visibility, overall reach, brand value, media impressions, value, and level of engagement in specified call-to-actions (e.g. event attendance, website visits, social media activity, etc.).
-Evaluators will be determined and will be included in recaps for Clean Air Partners and sponsor review.
+Measurements of success will be determined by evaluators included in the marketing plan.

 Campaigns will be focused on the program's priorities, informing the public about the links between poor air quality and everyday behaviors.
-They may include advertising such as digital, social media, and transit ads and will be selected based on their ability to deliver the Clean Air Partners message, increase website usage, social media activity, overall reach and value, past advertising success and research, and advertising budget.
+They may include advertising such as radio, digital, social media, and transit ads and will be selected based on their ability to deliver the Clean Air Partners message, increase website usage, social media activity, overall reach and value, past advertising success and research, and advertising budget.